Paul Tracy: Public image, other ventures and recognition

 Nicknamed the "Thrill from West Hill" after his 1993 Toronto CART victory for his aggressive driving style and his "Bad Boy" image, Tracy is outspoken, speaking his mind about issues.
 Bruce Martin, writing for NBC Sports, wrote that the driver "became a crowd favorite because of his highly aggressive racing style and the fact he was intimidating on the racetrack", but his driving saw him put on probation as well as fined multiple times by CART.
 Toronto Life magazine characterised him as the "strip club-attending rogue is the McEnroe of racing, perpetually battling the powers that be over some alleged infraction or other."
 CART and media outlets utilized his image to promote the series.
 Author Paul Ferris observed that some CART fans liked Tracy because he appeared to be "a regular guy" who had the "lack of a classic athletic physique, and his penchant for displaying flashes of temper along with a well-timed jab at a driver who has wronged him."

-Tracy had an supporting role on an episode of the 1980s television programme The Littlest Hobo, and was a guest on the November 7, 2003 episode of the Late Show with David Letterman.
+Tracy had a supporting role on an episode of the 1980s television programme The Littlest Hobo, and was a guest on the November 7, 2003 episode of the Late Show with David Letterman.
 He appeared in 13 episodes of the 2010 Speed competition series Battle of the Supercars.
 Tracy analysed IndyCar races for Canadian broadcaster Sportsnet during the 2013 season, before joining NBCSN's IndyCar Series broadcast team in the same role from the 2014 season.
 The producers permitted him to broadcast his racing opinions without using profanity or dumbing-down, and his presence was attributed in part to an increase in NBCSN ratings.
 Tracy was investigated by NBC Sports in late 2018 for allegedly posting a racist comment about immigrants on social media, but it cleared him after determining that he was not the author.
 He also worked as an NBCSN analyst at the 24 Hours of Daytona, before gradually reducing his broadcasting role owing to his SRX commitments and leaving the network after the 2021 season when his contract was not renewed.